21 October

 4. Encourage Non-Tech Activities

 If you have rules restricting tech use, it is only fair to provide alternatives for your kids.
-One of the best ways to limit your child’s tech use without appearing to be mean is by encouraging fun activities that don’t involve tech.
-Some fun activities to consider include sports like basketball or tennis, hiking, going for a walk.
+One of the best ways to limit your child’s tech use without appearing to be mean is by encouraging fun activities like joining a music or art class together.
+You might also consider enrolling them in sports like tennis, basketball, or even Kids Gymnastics Classes.
+This way, they can stay active and have fun without feeling restricted.

 Besides physical activities, encourage your kids to practice their hobbies and interests, be it art, reading books, or singing.
 You can also invite your child’s friends over to socialize and play.
 Doing so keeps your kid away from technology use while introducing them to other fun and meaningful activities.